GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 We use optional static typing with GDscript.

-At the time of writing, static GDScript typing doesn't provide any performance boosts or any other compiler features yet.
+At the time of writing, static GDScript typing doesn't provide any performance boosts or any other compiler features.
 But it does bring better code completion and better error reporting and warnings, which are good improvements over dynamically typed GDScript.
 In the future, it should bring performance improvements as well.

 Be sure to check [Static typing in GDScript](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html) to get started with this language feature.